 - Cut each piece of chicken in half lengthwise to form 4 thin slices.
 Using a rolling pin, flatten chicken to under half an inch by firmly hitting.

 - Heat olive oil in a cast iron skillet over medium-high heat.
-Add the chicken slices two at time and sauté until golden, 2-3 minutes per side.
+Add the chicken slices two at time and sauté until golden and crispy, 2-3 minutes per side.
 Remove all 4 slices and set on a plate.